fatmahjohani/pdsnd_github/README.md

 The Date 17-11-2019

 ### Project Title
 Explore US bikeshare Data

 ### Description
-Describe what your project is about and what it does
+This a python script project is about exploring data related to bike share systems for three major cities in the United States(Chicago, New York City, and Washington).
+The scripts will import the data and answer interesting questions about it by computing descriptive statistics.
 ### Files used
 Include the files used